EdDataScienceEES/tutorial-Stead-James/index.md

 this gives us a value of 22760, slightly less than the 23740 observations seen in spatial_data.
 This means that there are definitely ids which are unique to spatial_data, however there might still be ids which are unique to occurences.

-look at the number of variables, theres 7 in occurences and 13 in spatial_data.
+Next look at the number of variables, theres 7 in occurences and 13 in spatial_data.
 In full_data there's 19 this is because the two datasheets have been added together while the id and sample_id columnms have been merged into one - hence 19.